 And what is going on here?
-Well, now chromium 2 is d4 and the four electrons go in and populate like this.
+Well, now chromium two is d four, and the four electrons go in and populate like this.
 So eg\ now has an electron in it.
 And that makes it related to the excited state here of tungsten hexacarbonyl because both of those, if you were to write out their electronic configuration, would have eg\1 as the population of eg\.

-In the case of copper 2 plus, we have a situation similar to chromium 2 plus in that the complex is labile.
+In the case of copper two plus, we have a situation similar to chromium two plus in that the complex is labile.

 It is undergoing substitution associated with a rate constant here whose log is 9.
 This is undergoing exchange of water molecules from liquid solution onto the metal very rapidly.

-And this is a d9 case.
+And this is a d nine case.
 The electrons go in like this.

 And this is an s equals one-half system with a single unpaired electron.
 Both of these are paramagnetic.

-Both of these have a population of eg\.
+Both of these have a population of e g star.

-And the two ions that have eg\ that contain electrons have fast ligand exchange rates.
-When eg\ is not occupied, the ligand substitution rates are very slow.
-And we can understand that because of the antibonding character of eg\.
+And the two ions that have $e(g)^$ that contain electrons have fast ligand exchange rates.
+When $e(g)^$ is not occupied, the ligand substitution rates are very slow.

-There is an additional nuance which is when eg\ is occupied by an odd number of electrons, we can get what is called a Jahn-Teller distortion.
-And that distortion is a structural response to the odd electronic population of eg\.
+And we can understand that because of the antibonding character of $e(g)^$ .
+There is an additional nuance, which is when $e(g)^$ is occupied by an odd number of electrons, we can get what is called a Jahn-Teller distortion.

-It is a distortion of the molecule that makes these systems, the chromium 2 and copper 2 the fastest of all the 3d metal ions for exchanging water molecules.
+And that distortion is a structural response to the odd electronic population of $e(g)^$ .
+It is a distortion of the molecule that makes these systems, the chromium two and copper two the fastest of all the 3d metal ions for exchanging water molecules.

 Let's look at a structure of one of these systems briefly.